cardiacvision/optimap/docs/chapters/getting_started.md

 # How to cite

 A publication about optimap is currently in preparation.
-In the meantime, please cite the following papers if you use optimap in your research: {footcite:t}`Lebert2022,Christoph2018a`.
+In the meantime, please cite the following DOI and paper if you use optimap in your research: {footcite:t}`optimap_zenodo,Lebert2022`.

 ```{footbibliography}
 ```